amitsagwan/privacy-policy-basicsyaan/privacy-policy.md

     We may disclose information if required by law or in response to lawful requests from governmental authorities.

 ## Children's Privacy
-Our app is intended for users of all ages, including children under the age of 13.
+Our app is intended for users of all ages, including children under the age of 15.
 We do not knowingly collect personal information from children without parental consent.
 If you believe that we have inadvertently collected personal information from a child without proper consent, please contact us at amitavisangs@gmail.com, and we will take appropriate steps to remove the information.

 ## Parental Registration
-Parents may choose to register in the app using their mobile number for authentication purposes.
+Parents may choose to register in the app using Google Sign-In or their mobile number for authentication purposes.
 This allows parents to monitor their child's progress and control access to certain features within the app.

 ## Contact Us
 If you have any questions or concerns about our Privacy Policy, please contact us at amitavisangs@gmail.com.